-PI firm claims Hunter Biden is subject of criminal probes, whistleblower was on ex-VP's secret Ukraine flight
+PI firm claims Hunter Biden is subject of criminal probes, as alleged mistress demands custody

 READ LUNDEN ROBERTS' MOTION FOR CUSTODY

-The firm, which worked with Casey Anthony's defense team, separately told Fox News that its investigators have found that the intelligence community whistleblower at the center of the Democrats' impeachment against President Trump accompanied Joe Biden when he traveled to Ukraine in March 2016 and pressured the country's government to fire its top prosecutor by threatening to withhold $1 billion in U.S. aid.
+The firm, which worked with Casey Anthony's defense team, separately told Fox News that it has more evidence concerning Joe Biden's trip to Ukraine to pressure the country to fire its top prosecutor.

 "I said, I’m telling you, you’re not getting the billion dollars," Biden boasted at a conference after leaving office.
 "I said, you’re not getting the billion.
 I’m going to be leaving here in --, I think it was about six hours.
 I looked at them and said: I’m leaving in six hours.
 If the prosecutor is not fired, you’re not getting the money.
 Well, son of a b--ch.
 He got fired.
 And they put in place someone who was solid at the time."